ftrader/blocksizesimulator-srs/README.md

 (Work in progress)

-This is a Software Requirement for a simulator to assess dynamic blocksize algorithms on Bitcoin Cash.
+This is a Software Requirement Specification for a simulator to assess dynamic blocksize algorithms on Bitcoin Cash.

 To build PDF from .tex on Debian: